kubernetes/website/content/en/docs/concepts/workloads/controllers/cron-jobs.md

-For example, the line below states that the task must be started every Friday at midnight, as well as on the 13th of each month at midnight(in UTC):
+For example, the line below states that the task must be started every Friday at midnight, as well as on the 13th of each month at midnight:

-`CRON_TZ=UTC 0 0 13 * 5`
+`0 0 13 * 5`

 To generate CronJob schedule expressions, you can also use web tools like [crontab.guru](https://crontab.guru/).